Most Expensive Richmond Neighborhoods

 |10||W Main St / S Robinson St|

-Unlike some cities, Richmond isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Richmond are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Richmond is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Richmond who work in office and administrative support (13.05%), sales jobs (10.88%) and management occupations (9.13%).

 Also of interest is that Richmond has more people living here who work in computers and math than 95% of the places in the US.